International Applicant Requirements

 - Penn State Alumni

-- Active duty U.S. military at anytime
+- Active duty U.S. military and U.S. veterans

 - Individuals reapplying to the Penn State Smeal MBA program from a previous year